apple/turicreate/src/python/turicreate/_deps/README.md

 numpy.ndarray
 ```

-`LazyModuleLoader` supports customized moudle initialization function.
-By default, the initialization function will do exacly same thing as `import` declarative.
+`LazyModuleLoader` supports customized module initialization function.
+By default, the initialization function will do exactly the same thing as `import` declarative.

 ### design of LazyCallable

-`LazyModuleLoader` cannot defer a `from ... import ...` clause, even though it's an variant of `import` clause.
-Often the case, you want to bind function to current namespace or module scope, e.g.,
+`LazyModuleLoader` cannot defer a `from ... import ...` clause, even though it's a variant of `import` clause.
+Often the case, you want to bind the function to a current namespace or module scope, e.g.,

 ```python
 # lazy load image_analysis module